slsys/Gateway/int_has_eng.md

 # Discovery
 Discovery mode allows you to automatically add new devices to the system.
 This functionality is in development.

+*The following examples show the ZigBeeCA20 starting topic - replace it with yours, which you specified in the MQTT settings of the SLS gateway.

 # Manually adding devices
 SLS Zigbee Gateway devices can be manually added to the Home-Assistant.
 To do this, add the appropriate settings for the device type to the configuration.yaml configuration file.
 Below are tested examples of clippings from the configuration file: